Inferring Belief States in Partially-Observable Human-Robot Teams: Methods

 As shown in Fig. \ref{system-fig}, the user responses are compared to the predicted belief state $\beta^{pred}$ to evaluate the performance of the belief state function $\mathcal{B}$.
 We compare two functions, $\mathcal{B}^{LP}$ and $\mathcal{B}^{LP+LLM}$.

-For the logical predicates model, $\mathcal{B}^{LP}$, hand-crafted rules use the current scene graph to derive responses to each situation awareness question.
+For the logical predicates model, $\mathcal{B}^{LP}$, handcrafted rules use the current scene graph to derive responses to each situation awareness question.
 For example, to answer the contextual information question \textit{``How many more soups can be made/delivered?''}, $\mathcal{B}^{LP}$ calculates the maximum number of remaining soups using the ingredients and plates known to $\beta^{pred}$.
-Consequently, the \textit{logical predicates} model is unable to answer questions that are not hand-crafted beforehand.
+Consequently, the \textit{logical predicates} model is unable to answer questions that are not handcrafted beforehand.
+The model's specific rules are detailed on the project webpage.

 $\mathcal{B}^{LP+LLM}$ uses $\mathcal{B}^{LP}$ to construct the predicted scene graph component of $\beta^{pred}$, and an LLM (GPT4 \cite{achiam2023gpt}) to reason upon $\beta^{pred}$ to answer situation awareness questions.
-The model is prompted with a description of the game and the current scene graph representation, as well as the query \textit{``You are A1 [...]
+The model is prompted with a description of the game and the scene graph $\beta^{pred}$, as well as the query \textit{``You are A1 [...]
 Please answer the question using only one of responses below [...]
 What is your answer?''} To fairly compare $\mathcal{B}^{LP}$ and $\mathcal{B}^{LP+LLM}$, the models do not consider prior world states nor data from other participants, although exploring alternative methods of constructing the inferred scene graph is an opportunity for future work.
-The primary benefit of using an LLM for this task is the LLM's ability to answer open vocabulary questions about the scene, which could supercede a logical predicates model.
+The primary benefit of using an LLM for this task is the LLM's ability to answer open vocabulary questions about the scene, which removes the human effort needed to define the rules of an LP model (albeit at a high computational cost).
 Additionally, an LLM can distill its reasoning into a logical format compatible with a $\mathcal{B}^{LP}$ model for efficient repeat queries.
+Our specific LLM prompt is on the project webpage.